-Selling stuff on Trademe is still an excellent way to make extra money in 2021.
+Selling stuff on Trademe is still an excellent way to make extra money online in 2021.

 In this article, David shares his top ten trade me selling tips for getting your items sold and money in your back pocket (or bank account).